JCameren/sei-project-1/planning/pseudocode.md

 -variable that holds an array for player hand -variable that holds array for dealer hand
 -variable that holds array for all cards
--variable that will display current card count for player -variable that will hold current card count for dealer(maybe) -variable that holds winner state
+-variable that holds winner state

 /*<------------CACHED ELEMENTS----------->*/